RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 After the initial data load from source to destination is completed, all write commands are synchronized from the sources to the destination.
-Replica Of lets you distribute the read load of your application across multiple databases or synchronize the database, either within RS or external to RS, to another database.
+Replica Of lets you distribute the read load of your application across multiple databases or synchronize the database, either within Redis Enterprise or external to Redis Enterprise, to another database.

+You can create CRDBs on Redis Enterprise Software (RS) or Redis Cloud.

 [Active-Active Geo-Distribution (CRDB)]({{< relref "/rs/administering/active-active.md" >}})
 provides these benefits and also provides write access to all of the database replicas.